Lightstreamer/Lightstreamer-example-AMFHelloWorld-client-flex/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer Flex Client Library version 2.0 or newer.
-- For Lightstreamer Allegro (+ Flex Client API support), Presto, Vivace.
+- Ensure that Flex Client API is supported by Lightstreamer Server license configuration.